 Each day, over 100 million people are active on Snapchat.
-And with over 10 billion Snapchat video views being shared every day, Snapchat has the potential to be one of your dental practice’s most effective marketing tools.
+With over 10 billion Snapchat video views being shared every day, Snapchat has the potential to be one of your dental practice’s most effective marketing tools.
 Like most social media platforms, however, there are several things you can do to ensure that your Snapchat use is as beneficial as possible.

 This list of six do’s and don’ts will help you make the most of your dental practice’s Snapchat.